mmbman/Katagiri/1979-06-15-Fukanzazengi-Talk-7.md

 > Moreover, although in realization the mind of the [zazen](glossary#zazen) practicer and its objects both arise and disappear within the stillness of [samadhi](glossary#samadhi), since it occurs [within] the sphere of jijuyu, it doesn’t disturb a single mote of dust, nor infringe upon a single phenomenon.

-“Although in realization, the mind of the zazen practicer and also its object both arise and disappear...” – that means, the mind and its objects goes in and goes out \[of] [enlightenment](glossary#enlightenment) – “... within the stillness of [samadhi](glossary#samadhi).”
+“Although in realization, the mind of the zazen practicer and also its object both arise and disappear...” – that means, the mind and its objects goes in and goes out \[of] [enlightenment](glossary#enlightenment).

 “Within the stillness of samadhi”: that is, we have a technical term, [shijo](glossary#shijo), [the] sign of the beginning of zazen.
 When you hit the bell three times, that is called shijo, sign of the beginning of zazen.
 The ‘shi’ is ‘struck’.
 ‘Jo’ is ‘stillness’.
 Stillness implies samadhi; stillness implies zazen itself.
 So, “struck zazen” means, zazen settles itself in zazen.
 So you dwell in zazen at that time.
 That is the sign of the starting of zazen, so we call it ‘shijo’.
 The end of zazen is called [kaijo](glossary#kaijo).
 ‘Kai’ means ‘open’.
 ‘Jo’ is ‘stillness’.
 So, “open stillness”.
 The stillness means zazen: “to open zazen”.
 That means, the end of zazen.

 So in this case, the same applied to this.
 “Within the stillness of [samadhi](glossary#samadhi)” – within [zazen](glossary#zazen) itself – “the mind and its objects” – the mind and also zazen.
 Mind and zazen both goes in, goes out \[of] [enlightenment](glossary#enlightenment) and realization.